-Valuation methodologies - Managements of the System institutions use market prices for determining fair values for certain assets and liabilities for which an observable liquid market exists.
-However, when no liquid market exists, managements of the System apply various valuation institutions methodologies to assets and liabilities that often involve a significant degree of judgment.
+- Valuation methodologies Managements of the System institutions use market prices for determining fair values for certain assets and liabilities for which an observable liquid market exists.
+However, when no liquid market exists, managements of the System institutions apply various valuation methodologies to assets and liabilities that often involve a significant degree of judgment.
 Examples of these items include impaired loans and investments, pension and other postretirement benefit obligations, and certain derivative and other financial instruments.
-These valuations require the use of various including, assumptions, among discount rates, rates of return on assets, repayment rates, cash flows, default rates, costs of servicing and liquidation values.
-The use of different assumptions could produce significantly different results, which could have material positive or negative effects on the System's results of operations.

-• Pensions - The Banks and substantially all defined benefit Associations sponsor retirement plans, all of which are closed to participants. plans These noncontributory and benefits are based on salary and years of service.
+These valuations require the use of various assumptions, including, among others, discount rates, rates of return on assets, repayment rates, cash flows, default rates, costs of servicing and liquidation values.
+The use of different assumptions could produce significantly different results, which could have material positive or negative effects on the System's results of operations. - Pensions The Banks and substantially all Associations sponsor defined benefit retirement plans, all of which are closed to participants. new These plans are noncontributory and benefits are based on salary and years of service.
 In addition, the Banks and Associations sponsor defined contribution retirement savings plans.
 Pension expense for all plans is recorded as part of salaries and employee benefits and other expense.
 Pension expense is determined by using independent third party actuarial valuations based on certain assumptions, including expected long-term rates of return on plan assets, discount rates and mortality tables.
 The expected return on plan assets for the year is calculated based on the composition of assets at the beginning of the year and the expected long-term rate of return on that portfolio of assets.
 The discount rate is used to determine the present value of future benefit obligations.

-2022 Overview
+2023 Overview